 BEST IF MONEY IS NO OBJECT

-SteadyMD aims to provide concierge healthcare service remotely… and they do an incredible job, taking primary care to another level.
-The amount of personal attention that you can receive from your dedicated, long-term physician at SteadyMD will startle most people; it is on par with – or better than – the most attentive traditional primary care many of us have ever received.
+SteadyMD aims to provide concierge healthcare service remotely and does an incredible job, taking primary care to another level.
+The amount of personal attention that you can receive from your dedicated, long-term physician at SteadyMD will startle most people; it is on par with – or better than – the most attentive, traditional primary care many of us have ever received.

 Pricing and pay structure